 In the younger years of the breed, a Thoroughbred would be raced by only a handful of very rich people in Britain.
 As the years passed, and the equestrian sport became more popular throughout the world, the horses were exported globally and the breed began to spread.

 A global industry subsequently evolved around Thoroughbred racing and breeding.
 Many commercial operations exist today with the business model of breeding the best possible Throughbreds for racing.
 In many cultures, successful horses are celebrated and enjoy a celebrity status superior to their riders.

 You will typically find Thoroughbreds for sale at public auctions or privately organised sales.
 After purchase, these animals can only be entrusted only to an experienced horserace trainer.
 A novice attempting to manage a Thoroughbred is certain to fail, no matter how much interest they have in the sport.

 The value of a Thoroughbred can be impacted by a few contributing factors, most significantly age and pedigree.
 If a horse has previously competed in races, their performance will also impact their financial value.

 Thoroughbreds having had a successful racing career will likely be sold (or leased) for breeding once they’re retired.
 The value at this point in their lives will be purely down to how successful they were.
 Consistent winners – or even those that have won a single major race – can be hugely valuable.
 This is why breeders place so much effort and emphasis on training the Thoroughbreds in their stable.

 A lot of Thoroughbred horses have found fame, to a degree, thanks to their racing success.
-A handful have really captured the hearts of the public, for various reasons.
+A handful have really captured the hearts of the public and the equine world, for various reasons.
 Here’s a list of the most famous Thoroughbreds throughout history.
 We’re sure that you will have heard of at least some of them through their success at historical races:

 - Sea The Stars